salesforce/apex-mockery/README.md

 Or copy `force-app/src/classes` test classes in your sfdx project to deploy it with your favourite deployment methods

-Or you can deploy the library from the managed package [here](TODO: url to the managed package)
+Or you can deploy the library with an upcoming managed package

 ## Usage